top of page

 • Have unprotected sex

-If you’re pregnant, this gives you an even greater reason to undergo STI testing, as STIs can be passed onto your unborn child during pregnancy or childbirth which may cause serious or life threatening concerns for the infant.
+If you’re pregnant, this gives you an even greater reason to undergo STI testing, as STIs can be passed onto your unborn child during pregnancy or childbirth, which may cause serious or life-threatening concerns for the infant.

 What Happens If an STI Goes Untreated?